rishi-ratan/Investing-chatbot/README.md

 !['Output from running azd up'](assets/endpoint.png)

 > NOTE: It may take a minute for the application to be fully deployed.
 If you see a "Python Developer" welcome screen, then wait a minute and refresh the page.

-#### Use existing resources:

-1. Run `azd env set AZURE_OPENAI_SERVICE {Name of existing OpenAI service}`
-1. Run `azd env set AZURE_OPENAI_RESOURCE_GROUP {Name of existing resource group that OpenAI service is provisioned to}`
-1. Run `azd env set AZURE_OPENAI_CHATGPT_DEPLOYMENT {Name of existing ChatGPT deployment}`.
-Only needed if your ChatGPT deployment is not the default 'chat'.
-1. Run `azd env set AZURE_OPENAI_GPT_DEPLOYMENT {Name of existing GPT deployment}`.
-Only needed if your ChatGPT deployment is not the default 'davinci'.
-1. Run `azd up`

-> NOTE: You can also use existing Search and Storage Accounts.
-See `./infra/main.parameters.json` for list of environment variables to pass to `azd env set` to configure those existing resources.

 #### Deploying or re-deploying a local clone of the repo:
 * Simply run `azd up`